 Frequently Asked Questions

-A worker is bullied at work if an individual or a group of individuals repeatedly behaves unreasonably towards the worker or a group of workers of which the worker is a member and that behaviour creates a risk to health and safety.
-It is irrelevant whether the individual or individuals who are bullying intend to bully the victim.
+A worker is bullied at work if an individual (or a group of individuals) repeatedly behaves unreasonably towards a worker (or a group of workers), and that behaviour creates a risk to health and safety.
+It is irrelevant whether the individual, or individuals, who are bullying intend to bully the victim.